skiselkov/libacfutils/ucpp/README.md

 From 0.6 to 0.7:

 * officially changed the goal to full C99 compliance
-* added the CONTEXT token and let NEWLINE tokens go
+* added the ucpp_CONTEXT token and let NEWLINE tokens go
 * added report_context() for error reporting
 * enforced matching of #if/#endif (file-global nesting level = 0)
 * added support of C99 digraphs